 The Silence of God

 Most people who go through a time of spiritual aridity or experience the silence of God will first wonder what they have done wrong that God has turned His back on them.
-But I appreciate the idea from Thomas Green (from Philip Yancey’s Prayer) that we label friends as “immature” who pull away when hurt or offended, refusing to tell us outright what we have done wrong.
-So why would we ascribe that behavior to God?
+But I appreciate this idea from Thomas Green (from Philip Yancey’s Prayer).
+If we label friends as “immature” who pull away when hurt or offended, refusing to tell us outright what we have done wrong, why would we ascribe that behavior to God?
+He's certainly not immature.
 If He is “silent,” we should ask Him to make it clear to us what we have done wrong, but if we receive no clear answer, we should not “entertain vague doubts.”

 So what should you do then?
 Keep praying.
 C.S.
 Lewis says it is the prayers offered in the spiritual troughs that are most precious to God.
 Then we should look for the ways the season of silence is helping us grow spiritually.
 Yancey says, “A vintner explained to me that he refuses to irrigate his vines because the stress caused by occasional drought produces the best, most tasty grapes.
 Seasons of dryness make the roots run deep, strengthening the vine for whatever the future holds.”